 Tesla Lemon Law Information

 What’s a “Lemon Vehicle”?Generally, a vehicle can be deemed a lemon if it is under warranty and has maintained persistent issues or defects and the manufacturer hasn’t been able to fix it.
 It’s important to note that each state has its own set of lemon laws; generally they state that if your vehicle has a substantial impairment to its safety, use, or value, and Tesla cannot repair it in a reasonable number of attempts then you might be driving a lemon.
 If you suspect that you are driving a Tesla lemon, you will want to get in contact with an experienced lemon law attorney as soon as possible.
 Upon purchase or lease, Tesla is responsible for upholding the warranty it gave you.
-For a consultation with a law firm that specializes in California Lemon Law cases, contact the Lemon Law Experts at 877-885-5366.
+For a consultation with a law firm that specializes in California Lemon Law cases, contact the Lemon Law Experts today!

 - Doors slamming shut